ClecioJung/digital-control/README.md

 ### Proportional Integral Derivative (PID) Control

 The `PI_D` object defines an implementation of the PI-D controller in the academic form (it posseses filter in the derivative action and the derivative action acts on the feedback signal and not on the error).
-This algorithm is implemented using the [Tustin's discretization method](https://en.wikipedia.org/wiki/Bilinear_transform) (also known as bilinear transform).
+This algorithm is implemented using the [Tustin's discretization method](https://en.wikipedia.org/wiki/Bilinear_transform)  with the exception that the derivative action is implemented using the [Backward discretization method](https://en.wikipedia.org/wiki/Backward_Euler_method).
 Check out this example:

 ```c
 const float samplingTime = 0.01f;